Yuqi Gu

 My research centers around investigating unobserved latent structures widely present in statistics, machine learning, psychometrics and other applications:

-• Identifiable and interpretable deep generative models and causal representation learning: I study identifiability and other essential properties of deep nonlinear probabilistic graphical models with latent representations.
+• Identifiable and interpretable deep generative models and representation learning: I study identifiability and other essential properties of deep nonlinear probabilistic graphical models with latent representations.
 One goal is to propose more interpretable models and discover potential causal explanations.

 • High-dimensional statistics with latent structures: The high dimensionality and the latent structures pose double challenges to statistical analyses.
 I aim to develop computationally efficient and statistically accurate methods, such as spectral methods and tensor methods, with theoretical guarantees to recover latent structures.